 Ghyll Scrambling and Canyoning

 Get wet and have fun in the Lakes!
 One of the best things to do here is to walk up a mountain stream, climb a waterfall or jump into natural pools with a ghyll scrambling activity.
 Canyoning is a more extreme version, so pick the adventure that suits you best.
-Keswick Adventures and West Lakes Adventure offer fun, friendly activities and even a discount for guests with Sally's Cottages.
+Keswick Adventures and West Lakes Adventure offer fun, friendly activities.
 Eden Valley Adventures also offers these activities around Ullswater and the Eden Valley.

 With so many beautiful lakes and tarns, there are lots of opportunities for boating.
 Sailing, kayaking, canoeing, motor boating... take your pick!
 You can either bring your own, hire one from a nearby provider, or take a guided lake or river tour.
 If you're bringing your own, don't forget to check access requirements on each of the lakes and rivers.

 The Glenridding Sailing Centre is in the pretty village of Glenridding on Ullswater and you can sail dinghies, traditional boats, canoes and kayaks.
 Derwentwater Marina has plenty of boats for hire, or head to Grasmere's Faeryland to hire colourful rowing boats!
-On Ullswater, Tall Bloke Adventures runs delightful kayaking trips (discounts available for Sally's Cottages guests).
+On Ullswater, Tall Bloke Adventures runs delightful kayaking trips.

 Whether it’s galloping across the Cumbrian coastline or trotting over Lakeland fells, horse riding in the Lake District is a magical experience.
 Murthwaite Green Trekking Centre in Silecroft is a friendly family-run horse riding centre offering fantastic beach rides.
 They have direct access onto Silecroft Beach with its 5 miles of golden sands and shallow waters, ideal for horse riding.